javascript-tutorial/hi.javascript.info/README.md

 - The translation doesn't have to be word-by-word precise.
 It should be technically correct and explain well.
 - If you see that the English version can be improved – great, please send a PR to it.

-- Please keep line breaks and paragraphs "as is": makes it easy to merge future changes from the English version into the translation.
+**Please keep line breaks and paragraphs "as is": don't add newlines and don't remove existing ones.** Makes it easy to merge future changes from the English version into the translation.

 ### Text in Code Blocks